qtjambi/qtjambi-community-maven/org.qtjambi.maven.plugins.qmake-maven-plugin/README.txt

 	We should probably work on the basis of filtering out the environment and providing options to selectively allow through things.

+	Make it run "moc.exe -v" and "rcc.exe -v" for self-test.
+This can show up issues with lack of full DLLs (zlib1.dll/*ssl*.dll)